System Design Space

 Storage foundations

-Data models, DB selection principles and core foundations for data-intensive system architecture.
+Data models, DB selection principles and foundations for data-intensive system architecture.

 Database engines in practice